The story and inspiration behind writing the Automotive Restorers Guide

 The car is complete with the original sales brochure, logbook, radio blank and pink card, many tax discs and MOT certificates, as well as the original German oval shaped number plates.

-Restoring a classic or period car often requires a lot of patience, time and money.
+Engine reconditioning and restoring a classic or period car often requires a lot of patience, time and money.
 It is advisable to think if you have the mindset needed before getting involved with a restoration project.

 For those who are planning or already undertaking a period car or motorcycle restoration then the Automotive Restorers Guide can provide quality time saving contacts at your fingertips.
 All the contacts I built up over 16 + years are listed in the guide, which is covered by a money back guarantee.